nebstudio/MAEF-GO/README.md

 # MAEF-GO
-Multi-Stage Attention-Based Extraction and Fusion of Protein Sequence and Structural Features for Protein Function Prediction Most of the codes in this study are obtained from [HEAL](https://github.com/ZhonghuiGu/HEAL)
+Multi-Stage Attention-Based Extraction and Fusion of Protein Sequence and Structural Features for Protein Function Prediction.

+Most of the codes in this study are obtained from [HEAL](https://github.com/ZhonghuiGu/HEAL)
 ##  Clone the Repository
 ```bash